zhuolugmail/docker-wordpress-local/README.md

 Run docker compose and the images will be downloaded and your local instance will be setup and accessible at your custom url.

     docker-compose up

+# Additional Notes

+Some of the modules were missing in the original setup.
+We have to build our own image to include pdo-mysql.
+Otherwise woocommerce may crash due to mailpoet module error.
+Docker build directories are in wordpress-build

+Fixed several issues when nginx container is involved.
+ - Nginx blocks large files
+ - Nginx timeout is too short, cause some demo import fail

+Realized we don't have to use nginx for SSL as you can configure apache for SSL.
+Original wordpress image has apache instance running already.

+In the process, created several docker compose files for different configuration variations
+ - docker-compose-nginx.yml is from the original setup nginx <-> apache and wordpress <-> mysql
+ - docker-compose-fpm.yml uses wordpress fpm image that does not have apache nginx <-> wordpress with fpm <-> mysql
+ - docker-compose-apachessl.yml removes nginx frontend, use apache for ssl apache (configured to use ssl) and wordpress <-> mysql

+To use these docker-compose yml files, you can create a symbolic link docker-compos.yml to point one of these files.